ScottW514/terraform-provider-datapower/docs/data-sources/web_service_monitor.md

 - `operations` (Attributes List) Operations to monitor (see [below for nested schema](#nestedatt--result--operations))
 - `transport` (String) Specify the transport type for the endpoint.
 The transport type must agree with the transport type in the WSDL file.
 - `user_summary` (String) Comments
-- `wsdlurl` (String) Specify the URL of the WSDL file that defines the endpoints, transport type and operations to monitor.
+- `wsdl_url` (String) Specify the URL of the WSDL file that defines the endpoints, transport type and operations to monitor.
 The WSDL file can be in the file system or remote.

 <a id="nestedatt--result--dependency_actions"></a>
 ### Nested Schema for `result.dependency_actions`